 It is clear that art is a financially attractive asset class that offers significant opportunities, which explains why the financially astute have been collecting art for generations.
 Today, art has become especially popular in the current wealth boom as the global rich and cultured professional classes turn to it as a safer, less volatile store of wealth.

-Now more than ever, we are witnessing a positive shift in market paradigms due to the globalisation of the artworld and with this a worldwide boom.
-Countries are spending billions; Qatar is buying the world’s most celebrated paintings, UAE is building their own Louvre (£663 million deal with France) and Guggenheim, Indonesia is building art parks and China is opening museums at a rate of one a day.
+Now more than ever, we are witnessing a positive shift in market paradigms due to the globalisation of the art world and with this a worldwide boom.
+Countries are spending billions; Qatar is buying the world’s most celebrated paintings, UAE built their own Louvre (over $1.2 billion deal with France) and is building a Guggenheim, South Korea has the most privately founded art museums in the world and China is opening museums at a rate of one a day.

 ‘The net effect is that more money, from more places, has poured into the art market than ever before, inspiring ever more creative ways to put this capital to work’ – The Art of the Deal, Noah Horowitz

-The art world’s stringent tried and tested validation procedure recognises deep intrinsic artistic value combined with serious potential.
+At Elizabeth Xi Bauer our passionate award winning team of international experts, who operate within the greater cultural network, apply the art world’s stringent tried and tested validation procedure on each and every artist and artwork.
+This recognises artworks of deep intrinsic artistic value and abiding substance by artists with a proven track record and serious exciting potential.
 Hence, it is the validated art that is a tangible asset of great significance, which operates outside of the financial markets:

 ‘The volatility of art was lower than equities as well as commodities during the last 25 years…art had almost no correlation with US equities and was negatively correlated with fixed income and real estate investment trusts (Reits)’ – J.P.
 Morgan